Get Involved

 Community Advisory Committee

-The Community Advisory Committee (CAC) is a sub-committee of the Board of Directors of Dental Health Services Victoria (DHSV).
+The Community Advisory Committee (CAC) is a sub-committee of the Board of Directors.
 The committee members are made up of

 - consumers